taoensso/sente/wiki/1-Getting-started.md

 :last-ws-error  | `?{:udt _ :ev <WebSocket-on-error-event>}`
 :last-ws-close  | `?{:udt _ :ev <WebSocket-on-close-event> :clean? _ :code _ :reason _}`
 :last-close     | `?{:udt _ :reason _}`, with reason e/o `#{nil :requested-disconnect :requested-reconnect :downgrading-ws-to-ajax :unexpected}`

+# Limitations

+## Large transfers

+I recommend **not** using Sente to transfer large payloads (> 1MB).

+The reason is that Sente will by default operate over a WebSocket when possible.
+This is great for realtime bidirectional communications, but:

+1. WebSockets aren't ideal for large data transfers, and
+2. You'll have a bottleneck on that socket

+If a WebSocket connection is saturated dealing with a large transfer, other communications (e.g. notifications) won't be able to get through until the large transfer completes.

+In the worst case (with very large payloads and/or very slow connections), this could even cause the **client to disconnect** due to an apparently unresponsive server.

+Instead, I recommend using Sente **only for small payloads** (<= 1MB) and for **signalling**.
+For large payloads do the following:

+- **client->server**: the client can just request the large payload over Ajax
+- **server->client**: the server can signal the client to request the large payload over Ajax

+(Sente includes a [util](https://taoensso.github.io/sente/taoensso.sente.cljs.html#var-ajax-lite) to make Ajax requests very easy).

+This way you're using the ideal tool for each job:

+- Sente's realtime socket is reserved for realtime purposes
+- Dedicated Ajax requests are used for large transfers, and have access to normal browser HTTP caching, etc.